BekaValentine/cyberpunk_game/microlevel_systems.md

 ## Social engineering

+!!!!TODO

 ## Stealing information or objects

+No special subsystems beyond physical entry etc.

+For physical objects, just stashing in your backpack when you physically are able to.

+For information, just finding it and recording it on a notebook.

 ## Planting information or objects

+No special subsystems beyond physical entry etc.

+For physical objects, just unstashing from your backpack when you physically are able to.

+For information, just entering it into an appropriate input device when needed.
+E.g. into a computer, a keypad, a radio tuner dial, etc.

+In either case, the location it needs to be put into has to be an object that is responsive to this action.
+For instance, plugging something into a computer requires the computer/port is interactable and when the *target* computer is interacted with, it triggers other things to happen.
+This is how goals and success are defined in code -- specific objects respond in special ways to specific interactions.
+We merely represent those as "goals" in English to the player.

 ## 3d printing (wet, dry)

+3d printing should just be interactions with objects that have special ways to spawn new objects.

 ## Diversions (e.g. Burn's flare gun)

+A diversion should be just a generic interaction with specific kinds of objects -- NPCs, robots, etc. -- that affect how it pays attention to the world.